Brunch & Batter

 Proof the yeast

 • Place the yeast in a small bowl with the sugar.
-Add the warm water on top of the yeast.
+Add ¼ cup of the warm water on top of the yeast.
 Gently stir to mix.
 Let stand 5 minutes.
 The yeast mixture will look foamy.

 To make the focaccia

-• In the bowl of a stand mixer, fitted with the dough hook attachment, add the flour, salt and 2 tablespoon of olive oil.
+• In the bowl of a stand mixer (fitted with the dough hook attachment), add the flour, salt, 2 tablespoon of olive oil, and the remaining 1 cup of warm water.
 When the yeast mixture is proofed, add it to the flour mixture.
 (Alternately, you can make this by hand in a bowl.
 You may need to increase the knead time until it reaches a smooth round ball).

-• Mix the dough on low for 3 minutes, or until the dough forms a ball around the hook attachment.
-(If it seems too wet, add a little more flour so that it is no longer sticky).
+• Mix the dough on low (I use the "2" setting on my Kitchen-Aid Stand Mixer) for 3-5 minutes or until the dough forms a ball around the hook attachment or starts to pull away from the sides (If it seems too wet, add a little more flour so that it is no longer sticky).

 • Remove the dough onto a lightly floured surface.
 Knead by hand a few more times until it is smooth and form it into a ball.

-• Lightly oil a bowl, and place the dough on top.
-Cover with a damp towel and let rise in a warm place for 60 minutes; it should double in size (see recipe notes).
+• Lightly oil a large bowl and place the dough on top, flipping it once to coat the dough on both sides.
+Cover with a damp towel and let rise in a warm place for 1-1½ hours; it should double in size (see recipe notes).

 Notes